 So like all clinical tests let’s explore if they are fit for purpose.

-Clinical diagnosis is based on a combination of history, examination, and if necessary investigation.
-And here we hit upon the first problem as for most respiratory diseases there are no specific symptoms for Covid-19 “for most respiratory diseases there are no unmistakable specific symptoms.
+However, there are no specific symptoms for Covid-19 “for most respiratory diseases there are no unmistakable specific symptoms.
 Therefore, a differentiation of the different pathogens is purely clinically impossible” Thomas Loscher, infectious disease physician.
-Even the loss of smell and taste can not be called new symptoms.
+Even the loss of smell and taste can not be called a new symptom.

-With no distinguishable features, what is being investigated?
+With the absence of disease-specific features, what is actually being tested for?

 “PCR is just a process that allows you to make a whole lot of something out of something.
 It doesn’t tell you that you are sick, or that the thing that you ended up with was going to hurt you or anything like that.”

-Bearing all this in mind it is unsurprising that PCR tests are known to produce a lot of false-positive results, by reacting to genetic material that is not specific to Sars-Cov-2.
+PCR tests are known to produce a lot of false-positive results, by reacting to genetic material that is not specific:

 - A Chinese study found the same patient’s could get two different results from the same test on the same day.